 Cellular level treatment is now possible to tackle problems below the skin surface.
 The activation of specific cells can resolve hyper-pigmentation to deliver a more even skin tone and activating keratinocytes improves the quality of fibroblasts and cells that lead to collagen production, creating to healthier looking more hydrated skin with better texture and volume.
 This achieves exactly the results for which patients often present.

 There’s a compelling case for making skin health central to our consultations and our prescribing, first, it helps our patients, second, it improves our results and third, it benefits our reputations as excellent prescribers in aesthetic medicine.

 About the Author

-Dr Raul Cetto is an aesthetic doctor, trainer, and Key Opinion Leader for Teoxane UK.
-He has a background in head and neck surgery before studying with leading aesthetic doctors including Dr Zein Obagi.
+Dr Raul Cetto is an aesthetic doctor, clinical trainer, and Key Opinion Leader for Teoxane UK.
+He has a background in head and neck surgery, and has studied with leading aesthetic doctors including Dr Zein Obagi.
 Raul practises non-surgical procedures and principles of skin health at his Clinic 1.6 in West London.